What Foods Are Good for Weight Loss? Your Quick Start Guide

 High-Fiber Carbs That Keep You Full

-Carbs aren't the enemy—the wrong carbs are.
+Carbs aren't the enemy.
+The wrong carbs are.
 Focus on these high-fiber options:

 Whole Grains